nextjob/guibuilder/README.md

 # guibuilder
  Minimalist menu based gui builder for pysimplegui (if you are looking for a drag and drop gui builder this isn't it).

+ Why?
+To learn what is possible with pysimplegui.

  https://www.pysimplegui.org

  This is a work in progress, somewhat working, more to come.